albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 -  ``Description``: Description, type and number of available transitions.
    Parallel runways are indicated by a list of runways like ``STAR 07L, 07R, 07C``.
    The suffix ``All`` is added if a procedure applies to all runways of an airport.
--  ``Ident``: Ident of the initial fix or name of SID or STAR.
-Ident name of a procedure leg if expanded.
+-  ``Ident``: Ident of the initial fix and ARINC code in brackets or name of SID or STAR.
+   See :ref:`procedure-tree-arinc` for an explanation of the ARINC type codes.
+   Otherwise ident name of a procedure leg, if expanded.
 -  ``Course °M``: Magnetic course for a leg if expanded.
 -  ``Restriction``: Either procedure altitude restriction, procedure speed limit or a required vertical path angle.
    The following altitude restrictions exist for procedures: